Andr\'e-Quillen cohomology of algebras over an operad: Acknowledgments

 \section{Acknowledgments}

 I would like to thank my advisor Bruno Vallette for his useful and constant help.
-I am very grateful to Benoit Fresse for ideas and useful and clarifying discussions and to Martin Markl for discussions about his cohomology theory for homotopy associative algebras and for many relevant remarques on the first version of the paper.
-I am grateful to Henrik Strohmayer for his careful reading of my paper and for all his corrections.
+I am very grateful to Benoit Fresse for ideas and useful and clarifying discussions and to Martin Markl for discussions about his cohomology theory for homotopy associative algebras and for many relevant remarks on the first version of the paper.
+I am grateful to Henrik Strohmayer for his careful reading of my paper and for all his corrections and to Vladimir Dotsenko for pointing a mistake in a previous version of Theorem \ref{acyclicity trivial}.
+I also wish to thank the referee for his numerous comments.